The headquarters of Key Peninsula Fire District 16 may move to a new home — someday.

 “Our organization has been working from behind for a long time,” Morrow said.
 “All we’ve done is react.
 There has been no planning.
 The process we’re talking about is buried in a 10-year forecast but we did not have everything in a strategic plan moving us forward.
 Now we are making decisions based on a 10-year plan with contingencies laid out for various outcomes, and we still have some pieces to finish.”

-Some of those pieces include additional staffing of both career and volunteer personnel, the kind of thing that would come with a successful lid lift levy, a measure Morrow said will be put to voters August 3.
-The regular fire levy authorized at $1.50 per $1,000 of assessed value is now down to around $1.23.
+Some of those pieces include additional staffing of both career and volunteer personnel, the kind of thing that would come with a successful levy lid lift, a measure Morrow said will be put to voters Aug.
+3. The regular fire levy authorized at $1.50 per $1,000 of assessed value is now down to around $1.23.
 Morrow said lifting the lid would generate about $1 million dollars a year for the department.

 Annual increases in district levy revenue are restricted by a property tax limit that reduces the maximum collected as property values rise.
 The result is that most taxing district levy rates fall below the authorized level.
 A levy limit can be increased only by a “lid lift” approved by voters.